Case study: Microbiome insights that improve poultry performance

 Case study: why one complex thrived, and another struggled

-A producer processing around 5 million birds per week provides a clear link between microbiome structure and performance outcomes.
+A large producer provides a clear link between microbiome structure and performance outcomes.
 Two poultry complexes with identical genetics, feed, and production systems showed divergent results: Complex X delivered strong year-round performance, while Complex Y experienced decreased weight gain and increased mortality after day 16, particularly during fall and winter.

-Key species associated with Complex X included Anaerobutyricum avicola and Blautia stercoripullorum, both SCFA producers.
-The deck explains that SCFAs support gut health by nourishing beneficial microbes, strengthening the gut barrier, reducing inflammation, and enhancing nutrient absorption, aligning directly with the superior performance observed.
+The charts show that SCFAs support gut health by nourishing beneficial microbes, strengthening the gut barrier, reducing inflammation, and enhancing nutrient absorption, aligning directly with the superior performance observed.
+Furthermore, our data indicate that two species differentiate the two complexes and are associated with butyrate production, namely Anaerobutyricum and Blautia, both well-established SCFA producers.

 A less complex microbial community weakened colonization resistance, reducing competition and immune stimulation, and creating space for pathogens.
 In contrast, stronger microbiome complexity supported a protective gut barrier and improved nutrient absorption.